Japanese fashion designer Kenzo Takada dies from COVID-19

 Aged 81, Takada died of complications linked to COVID-19 at the American Hospital of Paris in Neuilly-sur-Seine, a residential suburb on the western outskirts of the capital, his spokesman told French media.

-Also known for its perfumes and skincare lines, the Kenzo brand was sold in the early 1990s to LVMH LVMH.PA, the world's biggest luxury group, and has since had several other creative directors.

-Under Kenzo Takada, it was known for its colourful motifs and original silhouettes, which mixed inspirations from Japan, such as the kimono, with other cuts.
+Known for his colourful motifs and original silhouettes, which mixed inspirations from Japan, such as the kimono, with other cuts, Takada also branched into perfumes and skincare lines, helping his business boom.

-“For half a century, Mr Takada has been an emblematic personality in the fashion industry - always infusing creativity and colour into the world,” the Kenzo brand said in a statement on Instagram.

-LVMH’s Chairman and CEO Bernard Arnault issued a statement saying Kenzo had “infused into fashion a tone of poetic lightness and sweet freedom which inspired many designers after him”.
+He had retired from his eponymous label several decades ago, however, after selling it to LVMH LVMH.PA, the world's biggest luxury group, in the early 1990s.

+Kenzo has since had several other creative directors, while Takada maintained close links to the world of fashion but explored other areas of design, including furniture.

+Takada, who has described how he first reached France via a long boat journey in the mid-1960s, was known an avid traveller, and played with a mix of cultural inspirations in his designs.

+A New York Times review of one of Takada’s early fashion shows in 1973 hailed an “ethnic mishmash that was joyous and full of fun”, describing him as “one of the most imaginative designers in the world”.

-Takada moved to Paris in the mid-1960s, starting out with a small store before soon reaching star status, and remained in his adopted city.
+Takada, who has also designed opera costumes, started out with a small store in Paris before soon reaching star status, and remained in his adopted city.
 His contemporaries in a thriving period for Parisian fashion included Jean Paul Gaultier and Yves Saint Laurent.

 “Paris is mourning one of its sons today,” Paris Mayor Anne Hidalgo said on Twitter.